tttor/ctrl-foundation/method/actor-critic/pgql_donoghue_2017.md

 * a connection between the fixed points of the regularized policy gradient algorithm and the Q-values
   * allows us to estimate the Q-values from the action preferences of the policy, to which we apply Q-learning updates
+  *  allows us to derive an estimate of the Q-values from the current policy, which we can refine using off-policy data and Q-learning.

 ## result
 * establish an equivalency between action-value fitting techniques and actor-critic algorithms,